OpenSensorsIO/opensensorsIO-arduino/README.md

 5. Import the OpenSensors Arduino Client into the Arduino IDE, mirroring step 2, add osio_client.zip

-6. To implement in your sketch, you will need to now add the library to your sketch.
+6. To implement in your sketch, you will need to now add the two libraries to your sketch.
 Navigate to Sketch -> Import library, select pubsubclient and then osio_client from the drop down list.
 Alternatively, type:

 ``` c
 #include <pubsubclient.h>